Five-Minute Money Hacks to Get Your Budget Back on Track

 *For transfers ordered by credit or debit card.

 If you always shop at the same store, ask if they have a loyalty card.
-It takes less than 5 minutes to fill in the application form and cards tend to come with points, discounts and other promos.
+It only takes a few minutes to fill in the application form and cards tend to come with points, discounts and other promos.

 Take care to check that it’s not a payment card, you don’t want to be hit with interest charges.